AccessibleInstruments/accessible-instruments-site/framework.md

 {:#introduction}
 # Facilitating Access to Musical Experiences (FAME) framework

-Facilitating Access to Musical Experiences is a conceptual framework that provides guidance for creating Accessible Digital Musical Instruments (ADMIs) that can be used within facilitated performance and related accessible music making activities.
+Facilitating Access to Musical Experiences (FAME) is a framework that helps Digital Musical Instrument (DMI) designers and developers better understand facilitated performance and other accessible music making practices.

+There are three ways in which the FAME framework does this:
+1. Explaining Facilitated Performance - including the stakeholders, activities and roles that are part of accesible music making.
+2. Providing guidance for using DMIs in Facilitated Performance
+3. The DMI Accessibility checklist - provides a checklist tool for evaluating the accessibility features of a DMI.

+The FAME framework aims to **promote accessibility as a foundation** for Digital Musical Instruments and related technologies.

+Through **sharing knowledge** about accessible music making, **providing guidance** on the affordances for accessibility within spefic technologies and encouraging DMI creators to adopt **better practices** regarding accessibility.

 {:#status}
 ## Document Status

 * Version: 1.0 (Draft) Amy Dickens, 18th January 2019

-{:#why}
-## Why is this framework needed?

-Recently accessible music making community groups have adopted the use of technology within their activities.
-Digital Musical Instruments (DMIs) are being used within these groups to provide access to music making for people who ordinarily may not be able to use traditional instruments.
-However not all DMIs are well suited to accessible music making activities.
-Many of these groups will spend time testing out different DMIs for different people and sometimes even "hacking" or adapting technologies to better suit an individuals abilities.

-Sharing knowledge about the activities of "Facilitated Perfomance" and the requirements for this space can help DMI creators better understand the design considerations for this context.

-The FAME framework aims to **promote accessibility as a foundation** for Digital Musical Instruments and related technologies.
-Through **sharing knowledge** about accessible music making, **providing guidance** on the affordances for accessibility within spefic technologies and encouraging DMI creators to adopt **better practices** regarding accessibility.

-Enabling access to DMIs, highlights the creative abilities of those who ordinarily may not be able to engage in performing with music.
-Research and developments in this area, have the potential to impact upon a larger community by creating access to music technologies for a wider audience.

 {:#who}
 ## Who is it for?

-The people who may find this framework useful in their practices fall under three categories:
+The following groups of people may find FAME useful:

 1. Digital Musical Instrument Creators
 2. Accessible Music Making Communities